BUCKS-VEXU/osu-robotics/src/routes/Home/osu-robotics.md

 - [x] Factor CSS out of Sponsors.tsx
 - [x] Add touch support for team roller on mobile
     - [ ] Make selecting a team on mobile not cause the background color to shift
+- [ ] Make about us link to important things and be more descriptive about what VURC is
+    - list some of the blrs wiki information